scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 ----------

-The system we have developed at the UW–Madison is called NEXT [#]_ [#]_ which provides adaptive crowdsourcing data collection, or selects which query to present `next`.
+The system we have developed at the UW–Madison is called NEXT [#]_ [#]_ which provides adaptive crowdsourcing data collection by selecting which query to present `next`.
 NEXT also provides

 .. [#] Homepage at http://nextml.org